icewolfz/jiMUD/docs/codeeditor.designer.md

           - `ID` a comma delimitied list of ids, not needed of nouns/adjectives are enough
         - `Limbs` the missing limbs, can be from a predefined list, or a comma delimited list of limbs to match
         - `Description` the description to use for the type and if the missing limbs match
+        - `Max wearable` the maximum amount of this armor that can be worn at one time
     - `Sheath` has all the same properties as armor but for weapon type
       - `Weapon type` the type of weapon the sheath is for
       - `Damaged armor descriptions` see armor
+      - `Max wearable` the maximum amount of this sheath that can be worn at one time
     - `Chest`
       - `Blockers` a comma delimited list of monster names that will attack when trying to open, get or unlock the chest
+      - `Lock strength` how strong a lock is when being picked
+      - `Max encumbrance` the max mass the chest can hold
+      - `Reduce mass` adjust the mass of an item put in a chest, mass * reduct = final mass
       - `Contents` the contents of the chest that if empty will be restored every room reset
         - `Item` the item to add, can be an object, money, or type of gem
         - `Min amount` the minimum amount to add